 You can see Natalia as the Spanish Newscaster on Battleship starring Liam Neeson.
 She has appeared as a Guest Star on “The Closer,” as a Recurring character on “The Doctor,” and with Co-Star roles on “The Mentalist,” “Prime Suspect,” “The Forgotten,” and “CSI: NY.”
 Natalia was a guest host for E!
 News Now and well as the host of the second season of MTV’s hit series, “The X-Effect.”
 She was also one of the hosts for “My Games Fever,” an interactive game show on FOX, owned and operated by MyNetworkTV.

-Hamish found an immediate home at the Margie Haber Studio connecting immediately with the transformative philosophy of “living the life” and is excited about working with Margie to support the studio going forward.
+Hamish found an immediate home with the Margie Haber Studio Team connecting on a deeper level with the transformative philosophy of “living the life”.